sbeltranc/cathop/README.md

 ---

 > [!IMPORTANT]
-> cathop is being built at the moment! when there is an stable infrastructure i'll work on this same README.md :)
+> cathop is being built at the moment! when there is an stable infrastructure i'll work on this same README.md :) howeverrrr, you can use the latest image work on https://cathop.lat/